Tuesday's Scottish Gossip

 Former Rangers forward Kris Boyd believes the impending rebuild at Ibrox will be the club's biggest since Graeme Souness joined the club in 1986.
 (Sun)

-Another ex-Ranger, Brian Laudrup, says the Ibrox club need to find their versions of Celtic's Kyogo Furuhashi and Jota.
+Another ex-Ranger, Brian Laudrup, says the Ibrox club need to find their own versions of Celtic's Kyogo Furuhashi and Jota.
 (Record)

 Matt O'Riley never doubted Celtic would beat Rangers in Sunday's Scottish Cup semi-final as he insists Inverness Caledonian Thistle have a chance in the final.
 (Scotsman - subscription required)

-Inverness Caledonian Thistle winger Aaron Doran aims to make more Hampden memories against Celtic after the Highlanders defeated Ronny Deila's side in the 2015 semi-final.
+Inverness CT winger Aaron Doran aims to make more Hampden memories against Celtic after the Highlanders defeated Ronny Deila's side in the 2015 semi-final.
 (Press and Journal - subscription required)

 Dundee United manager Jim Goodwin, out of contract this summer, is snubbing talks with other clubs as the Tangerines battle relegation.
 (Sun)